The Sharpe Ratio

 So, depending on where calendar month boundaries fall the overall volatility of returns can be emphasized—or masked.
 Because of this when comparing Sharpe Ratios for various investment strategies you should use the same return frequency (e.g., daily / monthly) for all of the calculations.

-The Morningstar white paper does not specify how dividends should be handled, I have just accounted for the cash payouts by using adjusted returns in my analysis.
-It would be reasonable to assume dividends were invested in Treasury bills, or re-invested.
-The key thing is consistency of approach between the investments you are comparing.
+The Morningstar definition does not specify how dividends should be handled, I have just accounted for the cash payouts by using adjusted returns in my analysis.
+It would be reasonable to assume dividends were invested in Treasury bills or re-invested.
+The key thing is the consistency of approach between the investments you are comparing.

 The Sortino Ratio